 When it comes to summer in New England, we Sinatras like to follow the lyrics to an old song: “Summertime, and the living is easy.”
 That’s true when it comes to healthy heart nutrition as well…

 During the summer, we abandon our kitchen to enjoy cooking and dining outdoors on our patio.
-We love to announce “Farm Stand Dinner tonight!”—which means we’re going to enjoy some quick, easy, farm fresh fare.
-Food that’s both fun and tasty, and long on healthy heart nutrition.
+We love to announce “Farm Stand Dinner tonight!”—which means we’re going to enjoy some quick, easy, farm fresh fare that's long on healthy heart nutrition.

 There’s another benefit to outdoor cooking as well.
 My wife Jan and I share a love of cooking, and good food.
 She sometimes says I enjoy cooking so much, that sometimes I'm too involved…doing a bit of “backseat driving” in the kitchen.
 So, she loves it when she can leave me to the grilling, while she can tackle her favorite sport: shopping.
 And when it comes to food shopping, I consider my wife to be a “farm stand queen.”